 OkCupid is a widely used dating app where users are able to ‘match’ each other and develop relationships through instant messaging conversations.
 While this is intended to be an app to find a romantic partner, it is also versatile in helping you find a language partner in the language you’re looking to learn.

 Much similar to dating apps like Bumble and Hinge, you have to build an extensive profile with some information about yourself and your interests.
 On OkCupid, you have to answer a couple of questions to have them get insight into what are some of the things you find important and they try to match you with meaningful connections!

 You are able to direct messages and chat with others through the app.
 However, you are not able to video chat through the app.
 If you’re looking to video chat with your partner you will have to use a third-party app.

 Finding a partner may be pretty difficult depending on your intentions!
 If you’re looking for a romantic partner to do a language exchange with, this will be your best option!
 However, if you’re not looking for a romantic partner and are looking to only have a partner to do a language exchange with, it’s going to take a couple of people to find the right person with the same intentions!

 Since this is a dating app, the information on your profile will determine who wishes to partner with you.
 Each profile is built with a couple of photos of yourself, a brief description, age, and your interests and hobbies.
 Many others will match with you if you guys share the same type of interests!
 This will make it easier to engage in conversations with your partner in your targeted language.

 For Japanese, this is a pretty popular app for dating in Japan.
 Therefore, it should be fairly easy for you to meet someone who is interested in dating and is looking to practice speaking in Japanese with you.
-If you are looking for tips or more apps that are best for dating in Japan, check out this guide on dating apps in Japan.

 OTHER BENEFITS 3/5